Bylaws of the Indiana Karst Conservancy, INC.

 3.1.2 Organizational Membership

 Organizational members are organizations whose principal goals and objectives are consistent with the goals and objectives of the Conservancy and whose governing organizations wish to support the Conservancy and receive the benefits of membership.
-Organizational members shall have election-only voting privileges consisting of one vote per organization.
+Organizational Members shall not have voting privileges.

 Members shall have all privileges and benefits of membership that may be established and approved by the Board.
 The Board may establish other classes of membership that may or may not have voting rights.